tlembke/roamAgenda/README.md

         - Today’s Events from iCloud Calendar
         - Today’s Tasks from Things 3
 - ## Installation
-        - Install roamAgenda.scpt into ~/Library/Scripts
-            - You will need to customise the template by editing the first few lines of the code
+        - Open roamAgenda.applescript in Script Editor, edit the first few lines of code as indicated, and then save as complied script (roamAgenda.scpt) in ~/Library/Scripts
             - I have embedded blocks called
                 - ‘The Lab’ for ideas in different categories
                 - ‘The Market’ for things I need to get from different ‘stalls'
                 - ‘Todays Projects’ - things I choose to work on today
                 - ‘This Weeks Projects’ - thing to do this week
         - Install roamAgenda.alfredworkflow into Alfred
             - This is a very simple workflow so you can create it yourself
                 - Snippet -> Run Script (bin/bash)